Goofy: Comics

-Comic strips first called the character Dippy Dawg, but his name changed to Goofy by 1936.
+Goofy first appeared in the Mickey Mouse comic strip drawn by Floyd Gottfredson on the Sunday January 8, 1933 panel as Dippy Dawg.
+He would make his regular daily strip appearance on October 9, 1933.
+His name was changed to Goofy by 1936.
 In the early years, the other members of Mickey Mouse's gang considered him a meddler and a pest but eventually warmed up to him.

-The Mickey Mouse comic strip drawn by Floyd Gottfredson was generally based on what was going on in the Mickey Mouse shorts at the time, but when Donald Duck's popularity led to Donald Duck gaining his own newspaper strip, Disney decided that he was no longer allowed to appear in Gottfredson's strips.
+As Donald Duck's popularity led to Donald Duck gaining his own newspaper strip, Disney decided that he was no longer allowed to appear in Gottfredson's strips.
 Accordingly, Goofy remained alone as Mickey's sidekick, replacing Horace Horsecollar as Mickey's fellow adventurer and companion.
 Similarly in comics, the Mickey Mouse world with Goofy as Mickey's sidekick was usually very separate from the Donald Duck world and crossovers were rare.
 Goofy also has a characteristic habit of holding his hand in front of his mouth, a trademark that was introduced by Paul Murry.

 A character called "Glory-Bee" was Goofy's girlfriend for some years.

 In 1990, when Disney was publishing their own comics, Goofy starred in Goofy Adventures, that featured him starring in various parodies.
-Unfortunately, perhaps because of poor sales, Goofy Adventures was the first of the company's titles to be canceled by the Disney Comics Implosion, ending at its 17th issue.
+Perhaps because of poor sales, Goofy Adventures was the first of the company's titles to be canceled by the Disney Comics Implosion, ending at its 17th issue.